Low Calorie Muffins

 • Preheat the oven to 200C/400F.
 Line and grease a 12-count muffin tin with muffin liners.

-• In a mixing bowl, whisk together the dry ingredients.
-In a separate bowl, whisk together the wet ingredients.
-Add the wet ingredients into the dry ingredients and mix until just combined.
+• In a mixing bowl, whisk together the flour, granulated sweetener of choice, baking powder, and baking soda.
+In a separate bowl, whisk together the milk, olive oil, and egg.
+Add the wet ingredients to the dry ingredients and mix until just combined.
 Fold through the mix-ins of choice.

 • Divide the muffins between the 12 muffin liners.
 Bake the muffins for 18-20 minutes, or until a toothpick comes out clean.